Cardinals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in five of their past 10 games and won one of those contests.
+- The Cardinals have played as the favorite in six of their past 10 games and have gone 2-4 in those contests.

-- In their last 10 games with a total, the Cardinals and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Cardinals and their opponents have combined to hit the over six times.

 - Bookmakers have not set a spread for any of the Cardinals' last 10 games.